ipspace/blog/content/kb/DataModels/70-Validation.md

 You could write a simple program in any programming language to perform those tests, or use data modeling languages (also called _schemas_) like YANG, JSON Schema, or XML Schema to check most of the constraints.
 As it's easy to transform YAML files into JSON, we'll use **jsonschema**.

-NOTE: It's often hard to check referential integrity using a data modeling language.
-You might have to write your own program to do that, but at least you can offload the boring task of checking data structures and data format to a third-party solution.
+{{<note note>}}It's often hard to check referential integrity using a data modeling language.
+You might have to write your own program to do that, but at least you can offload the boring task of checking data structures and data format to a third-party solution.{{</note>}}

 ## Validating Host Data